-10 Copying documents from Word to LATEX
+11 Copying documents from Word to LATEX

-Why have a section on moving Word content to $IAT_EX$ ?
-As you probably have understood there are some significant differences between how Word works and how $IAT_EX$ works.
-Most evident is the fact that while Word does all formatting in the hidden, most such work is upfront in $IAT_EX$ .
-This can cause much grief when trying to copy text originally written and formatted in Word to $IAT_EX$ .
-Since you are likely to encounter persons who do not work with $IAT_EX$ , you may find yourself in a situation where most of a document is prepared in Word and left for you to, for example, transfer into a journal class template.
-Or, you may have an old favourite document you wish to move to $IAT_EX$ .
+Why have a section on moving Word content to LATEX?
+By now you probably see there are some significant differences between how Word works and how LATEX works.
+Most evident is the fact that while Word does all formatting in the hidden, most such work is upfront in LATEX through commands.
+This can cause much grief when trying to copy text originally written and formatted in Word to $\[mathbb{L}^{A}T{E}X$.
+Since you are likely to encounter persons who do not work with $\[mathbb{L}^{A}T{E}X$, you may find yourself in a situation where most of a document is prepared in Word and left for you to, for example, transfer into a journal class template.
+Or, you may have an old favourite document you wish to move to $\[mathbb{L}^{A}T{E}X$.
 In this section I will provide some hands-on guidelines for transferring material between the two tools as smoothly as possible.

-Before continuing I need to mention that there are tools that translate Word files into $IAT{EX}$ .
-The tools are usually good at replicating the look and feel of the Word document in $IAT{EX}$ , but since that is rarely what we want, we end up with a code that mimics Word documents well but with a $IAT{EX}$ code that is unnecessarily complicated.
-I recommend you to try such tools just to get a sense of what they can do but in the following we will work on the principle of preparing the word document so that the content can be copied using 'copy-paste' between Word and your $IAT{EX}$ editor.
+Before continuing I need to mention that there are tools that translate Word files into $I{TE}X$.
+The tools are usually good at replicating the look and feel of the Word document in $I{TE}X$, but since that is rarely what we want, we end up with a code that mimics Word documents well but with a $I{TE}X$ code that is unnecessarily complicated.
+I recommend you to try such tools just to get a sense of what they can do but in the following we will work on the principle of preparing the word document so that the content can be copied using 'copy-paste' between Word and your $I{TE}X$ editor.
+Obviously there are also $I{TE}X$ to Word (or similar) translators but I will not discuss these further.

-The first thing we need to realize is that no Word-based formatting will carry over into the IATEX editor, only the text and the returns indicating end-of-paragraph.
-What order we make the following changes is immaterial, each find their own praxis.
-In a way, one can say that anything that has required some form of formatting in Word needs to be changed.
+The first thing we need to realise is that no Word-based formatting will carry over into the LATEX editor, only the text and the returns indicating end-of-paragraph.
+What order we make the following changes is immaterial, each find their own way.
+In short, anything that has required some form of formatting in Word needs to be addressed to work in LATEX.

-The basic strategy I recommend is to 'IATEX ify' your Word document already in Word before cutting and pasting it into the IATEX editor.
+The basic strategy I recommend is to 'LATEXify' your Word document already in Word before cutting and pasting it into the LATEX editor.